Ihor Hordiichuk: Later career

 Colonel Hordiichuk successfully completed all of the tests of luck, undertook a number of difficult and protracted treatment courses, and in April 2016, he rejoined the ranks.
 Furthermore, as per the directive from the Minister of Defense Stepan Poltorak, he was named Ivan Bohun Military High School during his recuperation.
 Hordiichuk would be in charge of the high school from 26 April 2016 to 3 October 2023.
 His dismissal was referred to as treason and disrespect on the online community in response to this decision.
 On 7 November, he was moved to the position of deputy head of the National Defence University of Ukraine.
 He held a private conversation with Ukrainian Defense Minister Rustem Umierov during their meeting.

 In a 2018 interview, Hordiichuk stated that his primary adversaries are deceit, bribery, and corruption in addition to being set an example for and eliminating the traditional ways.
-A statue honoring Russian commander Alexander Suvorov was taken down from the courtyard of the IvanIvan Bohun Military High School in January 2019 at the behest of the institution's chief, Major General Hordiichuk, and the cadet community.
+A statue honoring Russian commander Alexander Suvorov was taken down from the courtyard of the Ivan Bohun Military High School in January 2019 at the behest of the institution's chief, Major General Hordiichuk, and the cadet community.
 He became the director general of the National Museum of the Revolution of Dignity (Maidan Museum).
 He stated in a 2023 interview: